webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 ### Name

-A **Name** is always required, so by default, your Collection's name is determined by the Metadata section from your crawl workflow — either a custom name you had set or the first Crawl URL from your workflow.
+A **Name** is always required, so by default, your Collection's name is determined by the name of your crawl workflow.

 You can edit the **Name** as long as its within 50 characters, which is roughly between 7 words and 13 words with spaces included in the character count.